Note that this instruction is intended for people with experience administering an organization in Google Workspace.

 - Select the Organizational unit where students' Chromebooks are registered, or select the top organization so that the settings are inherited downward to all OUs below.

-- Go to the Device settings tab and search for the setting Enrollment and access.
+- Go to the Device settings tab and search for the setting Verified mode.

 - Under Verified mode, you need to paste a Service Account address into the "Services with full access" field.
 Find the address by opening another tab, log in to Trelson using an account with admin access and visit https://assessment.trelson.com/teacher/kioskinfo.
 Copy the information in the field “Service account”.
 Note!
 If, in the admin console, there are other Service Account addresses, make sure to add Trelsons on a new row.